Sochin Dachi (Immovable Stance, Rooted Stance or Side Stance) looks very much like a Kiba Dachi, but the focus of your upper torso is different.

 |4||3||6 or 8||Feet pointed at 2|

 By contrast, Kiba Dachi has your feet oriented in the same direction as your center.
 This means your only possible angle or focus is at the angle to which your feet are pointed.
 It is also worth noting that you can quickly change from Sochin Dachi to Kiba Dachi simply by rotating your center 45° so that your feet now point directly along your newly established center.
 You do not need to move your feet to make this stance change.
-Obviously it is also then quite easy to shift from Kiba Dachi to Sochin Dachi.
+It is also then quite easy to shift from Kiba Dachi to Sochin Dachi.
 You should study, practice, and come to intimately understand these angles as they are an integral foundation for much of the studies of Tensoku Ryu.